 As a boat owner/charterer and skilled sailor, you can be a valuable asset to the club.
 In return, the club can provide you with crew and camaraderie.
 However, there are certain things skippers must do in order for the club to be successful.
 This paper gives some guidelines.

--- Skippers should also know the Crew Expectations document. --
+-- Skippers should also know the Member and Crew Guidelines document. --

 Initiating an Outing

 The SSA fire is fueled by the skippers.
 When you start something, members will join in to build it bigger.
 If you don’t go, the club will smoulder.

 At least twice per year, you are expected to either join an arranged sailing event, or organize one, and commit to taking out some crew.

 Our club organizers recognize that our skippers have a right to be particular about who goes on their boat, and who doesn’t.
 You should recognize that SSA won’t work unless skippers provide sailing opportunities for the members.
 Stretch yourself from time to time by inviting crew members you normally wouldn’t.

 SSA encourages, but does not require that you teach crew.
 Many of our members join because they want to improve their sailing skills.
 Please consider setting aside some time during the day to teach.
 Having competent sailing crew will make ours a stronger club

 The Crew Expectations document requests crew to communicate with you when they are invited.
 Skippers need to uphold their end of the communication.
 Respond to phone calls and check e-mail regularly prior to your trip.